 Accra in Ghana inhabits approximately 2 mln. people.
 The project is set up to improve horticulture techniques in Ghana in order to enhance vegetable growth productivity by a minimum of 15%.
 Several parties, including Seed2Feed Foundation joined forces with Delphy to advise on possible improvements, including concept development, capacity building and access to retail.

 Nigerian city Lagos is expected to grow to be the third largest city in the world by 2050.
 Today already 25% of Africans are Nigerian.
-Seed2Feed works together with Nigerian partners like Nihart, The African Farmers Stories and IMSF agribusiness in horticulture value chain development.
+Seed2Feed works together with Nigerian partners like Nihort, The African Farmers Stories and JMSF agribusiness in horticulture value chain development.